 Google Assistant in a compact package

-The Google Home Mini is a small Assistant-powered speaker that allows you to check the weather, play music, and of course, control your smart home.
+The Nest Mini is a small Assistant-powered speaker that allows you to check the weather, play music, and of course, control your smart home.
 It won't beat out Google's larger speakers, but it still sounds surprisingly good for its size.
 It's small enough to fit onto most shelves and can even be mounted to the wall with third-party accessories.

 Hayato was a product reviewer and video editor for Android Central.

 Get the best of Android Central in in your inbox, every day!